Taking the Classroom to the Countryside!

 Our full aims and objectives are laid out in our 5-year Strategic Plan, which can be viewed online.

-Funding for the valuable work carried out by Project Co-ordinators is provided by organisations such as The Scottish Govenrment Foof & Drink Industry Division.
-A £2 million funding grant for food education in Scotland was announced in March 2012 by Richard Lochhead.
-He wants every child to benefit from food education by 2016 and we here at RHET are one of the benefactors.
+Funding for the valuable work carried out by Project Co-ordinators is provided by organisations such as The Scottish Government Food & Drink Industry Division.

 The Royal Highland Education Trust is a registered Scottish Charity number SC007492